aatifahmad123/iit_jodhpur_weather_dashboard/Readme.md

 # IIT Jodhpur Weather Dashboard 🌤️

 A web-based weather dashboard for IIT Jodhpur, built using **Python Dash** and **Plotly**.
 The dashboard visualizes **temperature trends, daily rainfall, and wind speed** for one year (March 1, 2024 – March 1, 2025).
+Application live at : https://iit-jodhpur-weather-dashboard.onrender.com/

 ## Features
 - Interactive date selection (limited to the dataset range)